 Inglourious Basterds: Shosanna has just shot Zoller a few times, only for him to stir shortly afterwards.
 You'd expect her to go ahead and finish the damn job.
 Instead she shows something approaching regret and tries to go to his side.
 End result, she gets filled with lead from the victim's sidearm.

 Ip Man: Ip has just destroyed ten Japanese black belts and is rewarded with many bags of rice.
 You'd Expect: that he would take the rice and use it to feed his family and people, having made his point and avenged Master Liu's death.
-Instead: He just rejects the rice.
+Instead: He just rejects the rice, saying that it wasn't the reason he came to the fight club.

 In The Jazz Singer, the band Russel writes for is down a member and they promised an all-black group.
 You'd expect: Russel to try to convince the club to let a white guy sing.
 Instead: he sings in blackface, predictably leading to a fight when this secret is found out.